-For more in-depth information about the safety of LNCS and how our bodies digest them, check out our free one-hour webinar.
+For more in-depth information about the safety of LNCS and how our bodies process them after consumption, check out our free one-hour webinar.

-Who reviews the safety of low- and no-calorie sweeteners in the U.S.?
+Who approves the use of low- and no-calorie sweeteners in the U.S.?

-There are eight types of LNCS permitted by the FDA for use in foods and beverages:
+There are nine types of LNCS permitted by the FDA for use in foods and beverages:

 - Acesulfame potassium